IKE Configuration Overview¶

 The names of the GRE interfaces created through this functionality are

-such names are taken the creation of the tunnel will fail.
+such names are assigned to interfaces, the creation of the tunnel will fail.

 Additional supported RADIUS attributes¶